 The following TMT guidance note Produced in partnership with Pat Treacy and Matthew Hunt of Bristows LLP provides comprehensive and up to date legal information covering:

-The Internet of Things (IoT) is a term commonly given to everyday objects (not just traditional computing devices, such as laptops and smartphones) which are connected to the internet and share data with one another.
+The Internet of Things (IoT) is the term given to everyday objects (not just traditional computing devices, such as laptops and smartphones) which are connected to the internet.
+Other language used in connection with the IoT include: connected devices, smart objects, the internet of services, machine-to-machine (M2M) technology, sensor networks, the network of networks and pervasive computing or ubiquitous computing.

-IoT technology can be applied to objects as diverse as running shoes, buildings, cars, fridge-freezers and drones.
-Using embedded technology, these objects can communicate and interact over the internet with each other and/or their environment, and they can be remotely monitored and controlled.
+IoT can be applied to objects as diverse as running shoes, buildings, cars, fridge-freezers and drones.
+Using embedded technology, such objects can communicate and interact over the internet, with each other, the user, the service provider and/or their environment, and they can be remotely monitored and controlled.

-This Practice Note provides an introduction to IoT technology and considers the following issues in relation to it:
+This Practice Note provides an introduction to IoT technology and considers the following issues:

 The technology behind the IoT